JoeMama135563456465/Blossom/README.md

 > [!IMPORTANT]
 > This is still in development and roblox might post more bugs so this might bug alot.
-If there is any bug that im not aware of, either make a report or dm me on discord via (Donrod83).
+If there is any bugs that im not aware of, either make a report or dm me on discord via (Donrod83).

 # Blossom